VOCATIONS

 Come-and-see visitors pray the divine office with us, attend classes alongside the novices and philosophy students, participate in manual labor, take meals with the seminarians in the refectory, and recreate with the brethren in sports, art, hikes, board games, and any other activities that might be happening at the abbey during their stay.
 There is no commitment involved in making a come-and-see visit.
 Whether you are just mildly curious or already on the verge of applying, we invite you to come and see for yourself what our Norbertine life is all about.

 The invitation that our Lord extended to His first disciples, we extend to you.
-For young men who are considering a religious vocation, and who are interested in learning more about our Norbertine community, the best first step is to make a come-and-see visit to the abbey.
+For young men, ages 18 - 27, who are considering a religious vocation, and who are interested in learning more about our Norbertine community, the best first step is to make a come-and-see visit to the abbey.
 These visits give men an opportunity to learn about our life by living it alongside the confreres.

 Find out more about life and formation here at St. Michael’s Abbey: